Spinach and Ricotta Beef Rolls

 • 1 cup ricotta cheese

-• 1/2 lb. prosciutto, thin sliced
+• 4 oz. prosciutto, thin sliced

-• 1 lb. top round cut into 1/4″ thin slices.
+• 1¼ lb. top round cut into 1/4″ thin slices.

 • 1 tbsp. honey

-• fresh ground pepper to taste
+• salt and fresh ground pepper to taste

 Preparation:

 Heat olive oil in a nonstick skillet with a lid.
-Cut the garlic clove in half and add to the oil, cut side down.
+Cut the garlic clove in half and add to the oil.
 Cook for 2 minutes over low heat to infuse the oil with garlic flavor.

 Add all of the spinach to the skillet.
-It looks like a lot but it will cook down.
+It looks like a lot, but it will cook down.
 Cover and cook for 10 minutes total, stirring after 5 minutes.

 What did I tell you? 😉

-Cool the spinach slightly then stir it into the ricotta (discard the garlic).
-Season with fresh ground pepper.
+Drain the spinach, let it cool slightly then stir in the ricotta (discard the garlic).
+Season with a pinch of salt and fresh ground pepper.

 Cover your work surface with wax paper or plastic wrap.
 Lay out the beef slices and spread the spinach ricotta mixture over each one.